marmello77/BatBookChap21/README.md

 2. Tutorial.Rmd -> tutorial written in RMarkDown.
 You may prefer to run it instead of "chap21.R", if you are not so familiar with R.

-3. Tutorial.PDF -> the same tutorial provided in "Tutorial.Rmd", but already compiled as a PDF document.
+3. Tutorial.PDF -> the same tutorial provided in "Tutorial.Rmd", but compiled as a PDF document.

 4. Data (folder)